Lonercode/testproject-hospyta/README.md

 ### Challenges
 >A challenge for me was time.
 I had envisioned a complete api with testing included but could not accomplish this due to power failures.

 >In addition, the instructions were keen on authentication and security.
 I had to implement a couple of endpoints that achieved this feat while being cautious not to include routes that were unncessary.
 Drawing that line is a little difficult.
+I have however overcome this by testing the routes and in so doing have become assured of their neccesity.